ikreymer/webarchiveplayer/README.md

-Support multiple instances by picking a random port if 8090 is not available Ensure HTML 'resource' records are included in page list Switch to pywb 0.11.1, many improvements in indexing and replay
+Support multiple instances by picking a random port if 8090 is not available Ensure HTML 'resource' records are included in page list Display error dialog before quitting if unable to read and index WARC/ARCs.
+Switch to pywb 0.11.1, many improvements in indexing and replay

 #### 1.2.0